Definitions and interpretation

 The following definitions and rules of interpretation apply to these Terms.

-Data Subject: an individual who is the subject of Personal Data.
+- Data Subject: an individual who is the subject of Personal Data.

-Effective Date: means the effective date of these Terms, being the date on which Customer accepted, or the parties otherwise agreed to, these Terms, whichever is the later.
+- Effective Date: means the effective date of these Terms, being the date on which Customer accepted, or the parties otherwise agreed to, these Terms, whichever is the later.

-Personal Data Breach: a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, Personal Data transmitted, stored or otherwise processed.
+- Personal Data Breach: a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, Personal Data transmitted, stored or otherwise processed.

-Services: the provision of software as a service by Sound Concepts to enable the Customer to send marketing information to contacts and provide data analytics on the related communication under these Terms.
+- Services: the provision of software as a service by Sound Concepts to enable the Customer to send marketing information to contacts and provide data analytics on the related communication under these Terms.

-Standard Contractual Clauses: the European Commission's Standard Contractual Clauses for the transfer of Personal Data from the European Union to processors established in third countries (controller-to-processor transfers), as set out in the Annex to Commission Decision 2010/87/EU.
+- Standard Contractual Clauses: the European Commission's Standard Contractual Clauses for the transfer of Personal Data from the European Union to processors established in third countries (controller-to-processor transfers), as set out in the Annex to Commission Decision 2010/87/EU.